What is On-Target Earnings (OTE)?

 OTE Components

 OTE = Base Salary + Variable Pay at 100% attainment.
 For VP Sales roles, the typical split is 60-70% base and 30-40% variable.
-A VP Sales with $250K base and 60/40 split has an OTE of $417K.
-Some roles also include equity and benefits on top of OTE.
+A VP Sales with $250K base and a 60/40 split has an OTE of $417K, meaning $167K is variable compensation tied to performance against quota.
+Some roles also include equity and benefits on top of OTE, which can substantially change the total compensation picture.
+At pre-IPO companies, equity grants of $500K-$2M+ over 4 years are common for VP Sales and CRO roles, effectively doubling or tripling the cash OTE.

 VP Sales OTE Benchmarks